manzelli/DimensionalityReduction/README.md

-# Dimensinality Reduction for the Purpose of Classification
+# Dimensionality Reduction for the Purpose of Classification

 We investigate the effects of dimensionality reduction methods on multi-class classification of image data.
 Using four methods, namely principal component analysis, kernel principal component analysis, t-SNE, and fully-connected autoencoders, we explore the image data of reduced feature dimension output from each method.
 We classify this image content with one-vs-one multi-class SVMs, and evaluate performance using correct classification rate, precision, recall, and F1-score.
 We use the results of the multi-class SVM classification of the original data as a baseline method for comparison of evaluation of each method under investigation.

 ## Getting Started

-To have our code run successfully one needs a python 3.4+ environment with libraries & datasets downloaded & described as rub below
+To have our code run successfully one needs a python 3.4+ environment with libraries & datasets downloaded & described below.

 ### Installing